 - $2.67 per day through the Agreement period with a cap of $200 at Birnam Wood.

 Key Replacement Fee

 It is important to keep track of your keys and keep them in good repair.
 If you lose a key or fob please report it to your hall’s front desk immediately.
 Missing keys/fobs are a security risk to you and your community.
-Reissuing a damaged or lost keys or fobs can cost you over $200 depending on the number of doors and keys affected.
+Reissuing a damaged or lost keys or fobs can cost up to $725 depending on the number of doors and keys affected.